intrbiz/bergamot-site/src/main/views/people.md

 ## Getting in touch

-If you want to get involved or talk about Bergamot Monitoring, then feel free to join one of our mailing lists:

-* Bergamot Monitoring Users
-* Bergamot Monitoring Development
+### IRC

+Join our channel `#bergamot-monitoring` on Freenode (`irc.freenode.net`) if you need help deploying Bergamot Monitoring, want to discuss features or anything else you wish to talk about.